Skip to content

 g[n](y) := g[n](y)'

-which defines a function (rather a predicate) and alternates between 0 and 1 depending on the parity of n.
+which defines a function (rather than a predicate) and alternates between 0 and 1 depending on the parity of n.

 In the demos folder you can find lots of examples regarding how to use the Tau Language, its semantics and workings.